Drug Interactions & Polypharmacy

 Clinical Pearl

-Inhibitors Increase levels, Inducers decrease them.
-Think 'I-I' pair: Inhibitor = Increase.
-Rifampin is the classic inducer — it revs the engine and burns drugs faster.
+Inhibitors Increase levels, Inducers decrease them — the 'I-I' pair: Inhibitor = Increase.
+Rifampin is the classic inducer that revs the engine and burns drugs faster.
+And in an older adult on five-plus drugs, new drowsiness or a fall is a medication review, not just aging.